 You can also use TrulyWill’s platform to store your Wills and review it anytime, anywhere.

 STEP 7: Review your Will periodically

 Making a Will is not enough if you have not updated it after any major event that has happened in your Life.
 Events like marriage, divorce, births, and deaths are likely to affect the decisions made previously in the Wills so it is important to update it accordingly to avoid any future stress to you and your family members.

-Want to know more about Last Will and Testament requirements in Texas?
+Know more about Last Will and Testament requirements in Texas.

 You may also look for the Advance Healthcare Directives in Texas.